 as well as the GP & F1 Cars and the ProductionSports Cars parts of our Ferrari collection.

-1940 AAC Tipo 815 (Mille Miglia, 1940): The sacking of Enzo Ferrari by Alfa Romeo in 1939 is well documented, as well as his contractual obligation not to reconstruct his Scuderia and race for four years.
-Ferrari found a loophole however, and with the funds from his termination settlement, he started a small factory in Modena under the name Auto Avio Costruzioni (AAC).
-Nothing prevented him from making cars for customers and supporting them in their race efforts.
-Joining ACC from Alfa Romeo were engineer Alberto Massimino, tester Enrico Nardi as well as an engineer with workshop experience, Vittorio Bellentani, and members of his mechanical crew.
+1940 AAC Tipo 815 (Pescara GP, 1947): The sacking of Enzo Ferrari by Alfa Romeo in 1939 is well documented, as well as his contractual obligation not to reconstruct his Scuderia and race for four years.
+When Ferrari started a small factory in Modena with the funds from his termination settlement, nothing prevented him from making cars for customers and supporting them in their race efforts.
+Joining ACC from Alfa Romeo were engineer Alberto Massimino, tester Enrico Nardi as well as an engineer Vittorio Bellentani, and members of his mechanical crew.

-1940 AAC Tipo 815 (Pescara, 1947): The 815's body was designed by Touring and constructed in their Superleggera style of a network of small tubes supporting the alloy body.
-Ascari and Machiavelli both led their class at one point, but both retired with mechanical problems which were attributed to a lack of testing in the attempt to build the cars in a short time.
-With WWII putting a stop to racing, Ascari sold his car (Ch. #021) to Enrico Beltracchini in 1943.
-After the war, Beltracchini raced the cars eight times in 1947, including in this livery at Pescara.
-He would be a DNF at this race as in half of those he entered, with limited success in the ones he finished.
-The car was sold on to a small museum and ultimately to Mario Righini and resides in his museum Anzola dell'Emilia.
-It is the only surviving 815.
+1940 AAC Tipo 815 (Pescara GP, 1947): With WWII putting a stop to racing, Ascari sold his 1940 Mille Miglia car (Ch. #021) to Enrico Beltracchini in 1943.
+After the war, Beltracchini raced the 1.5L car eight times in 1947, including in this livery at the Pescara GP.
+He would be retire from the race (as in half of those he entered), with limited success in the ones he finished.
+The car was eventually sold on to a small museum and ultimately to Mario Righini.
+It now resides in his museum Anzola dell'Emilia.
+It is the only survivor of the two 815s.

 1947 125S: The Ferrari 125 S (commonly called the 125 or 125 Sport) was the first vehicle to bear the Ferrari name when it debuted on May 11, 1947 at the Piacenza racing circuit.
 The 125 S used a steel tube-frame chassis and was powered by Gioacchino Colombo's 1.5 L 60° V12.
 This engine produced 100 hp.
 It was a dual overhead camshaft design with 2 valves per cylinder and three double-choke Weber 30DCF carburettors.
 The 125 S scored the first of many wins for Ferrari two weeks after its debut, with a win at the GP of Rome in the hands of Franco Cortese.